forjagames/fg-api/docs/website/docs/credentials/credential.md

 The `Secret` is like a password.
 This value can be changed by the administrator, but you will need to update your game with the new secret in order to restore the access to the `API`.

+The `Alias` is an optional field.
+It is only visibile on this Portal.
+It is useful to identify your credentials with a friendly name.

 ## Security

 To increase the security of your `Credentials`, you can use the [Restrictions](restrictions.md).